millus/2-Memory-Game/README.md

 # Memory Game
 Find all card pairs as fast as you can without losing any stars.

-This memory game has a baking theme, where you find all the ingredients and the quicker you find them, the better the cake result will be :D Good luck!
+This memory game has a baking theme, where you find all the matching ingredients and the quicker you find them, the better the cake result will be :D

+Good luck!
 Happy baking :)

 ![memory game screenshot finding 2 pairs](https://github.com/millus/2-Memory-Game/blob/master/Screenshot-MemoryGame.png)